jakobzhao/geog458/readme.md

 ## :calendar: Weekly Schedule

-### Week 0: Preperation
+### Preperation

 - [Gear up the working environment](assets/gearup.md) :computer: :cloud: :earth_americas: :beer:
-- Survey: Through a survey, students can team up as group of 4 - 5 people according to the profeciency of technical skills and interests.
+- Canvas Survey: Through a survey, students will team up as group of 4 - 5 people according to the profeciency of technical skills and interests.

 ### Week 1: Intro to digital geographies